MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdevice/nf-acxdevice-acxdeviceaddfactorycircuit.md

 - At initialization time
 - At run time as side effect of an external event such as detecting a new audio component
-- Because it registered itself with ACX as circuit manager or factory.
+- Because it registered itself with ACX as circuit factory.
 The ACX framework uses the registered factory to ask the driver to create a new circuit.

 Use [AcxDeviceRemoveFactoryCircuit](nf-acxdevice-acxdeviceremovefactorycircuit.md) to remove a factory circuit from a **WDFDEVICE**.

+This function can only be called from the WDF prepare hardware callback (please add a ref here) of this device.

 ## -see-also

 [AcxDeviceRemoveFactoryCircuit](nf-acxdevice-acxdeviceremovefactorycircuit.md)

+READY2GO